puppetlabs/puppet-docs/source/pe/3.2/cloudprovisioner_configuring.markdown

 ![AWS EC2 Console](./images/cloud/ec2console.png)

-Select the "Key Pairs" menu item from the dashboard.
-If you don't have any existing key pairs, you can create one with the "Create Key Pairs" button.
+Select the __Key Pairs__ menu item from the dashboard.
+If you don't have any existing key pairs, you can create one with the __Create Key Pairs__ button.
 Specify a new name for the key pair to create it; the private key file will be automatically downloaded to your host.

 Make a note of the name of your key pair, since you will need to know it when creating new instances.

 #### Security Group

-To add or edit a security group, select the "Security Groups" menu item from the dashboard.
+To add or edit a security group, select the __Security Groups__ menu item from the dashboard.
 You should see a list of the available security groups.
-If no groups exist, you can create a new one by clicking the "Create Security Groups" button.
+If no groups exist, you can create a new one by clicking the __Create Security Groups__ button.
 Otherwise, you can edit an existing group.

 ![AWS Security Groups](./images/cloud/awssecgroup.png)

-To add the required rules, select the "Inbound" tab and add an SSH rule.
+To add the required rules, select the __Inbound__ tab and add an SSH rule.
 Make sure that inbound SSH traffic is using port 22.
 You can also indicate a specific source to lock the source IP down to an appropriate source IP or network.
-Click "Add Rule" to add the rule, then click "Apply Rule Changes" to save.
+Click __Add Rule__ to add the rule, then click __Apply Rule Changes__ to save.

 You should also ensure that your security group allows outbound traffic on ports **8140** and **61613.** These are the ports PE uses to request configurations and listen for orchestration messages.